nah6563/Voronoi3DPrint/index.md

 In order to achieve this, there are multiple patterns called infill paterns, which are used to fill up a shell during printing.
 Typically these patterns are simple and repeatable, such as a grid of boxs, stars, or spirals.
 Usually this is created by a complex program called a slicer, which is responsible for taking in a file describing a 3D object, and outputs a set of instructions called G-code based on a variety of settings.

+## Inputs and Outputs
+#### Input
+The input for this program consists of a single stl file, describing the model to be filled in terms of the triangles that form its shell.
+The file can be in either ascii or binary.
+The program itself operates on the list of triangles read in, as well as a list of their normal vectors.
+#### Output
+The output for this program consists of a single stl file, describing the model hollowed out by polyhedrons as described by a randomly generated voronoi diagram.

 ### Markdown